-2016 US Presidential Debate Analysis, part 1, The Handshake
+2016 US Presidential Debate Analysis, The Handshake

 This analysis, of the first 2016 Presidential Debate, seeks to answer the question posed by candidate Hillary Clinton: